Swiftpack.co - google/GoogleSignIn-iOS as Swift Package

 Getting Started

 Try either the Objective-C or Swift sample app.
-For example, to demo the Objective-C sample project, you have three options:
+For example, to demo the Objective-C sample project, you have two options:

 1. Using CocoaPod's install method: